-Today, managers and employees have more options for new work arrangements – but also for friction.
+Today, there are more options for new work arrangements – but also for friction.
 Paul Flaharty of Robert Half on how teams can successfully develop a flexible work model.

 Joe Crump of Landor & Fitch on why brands must leverage technology – AR, QR codes, a Metaverse strategy, and more – to drive innovation, connect with their consumers and evolve their story.

 Paul Flaharty of Robert Half on how to ace an internal transfer, be it a move to a new department or managerial position.
 Paul is executive director of the marketing and creative practice at the global talent solutions firm.

 Diane Domeyer of Robert Half explains why, while you can’t control the red hot hiring market, you can tailor your recruitment strategy to the current landscpae and make your firm attractive to talented candidates.

 Alexis Du Mond Puchek, Executive Director of Design at frog, based out of Austin TX, on why it’s important for brands to prioritize experiential design (both in-person and virtually), even as lockdown restrictions lift.

 Mary Lara on why designers need to break free from the false narrative that the more meetings you have, the more productive or valuable you are.